-Section 5:

-renamed "Collection of samples" (previously sampling

-method)

-Added reference to Appendix 2

-Clarification of process if you cannot comply with the

-sampling location requirements.

-Sections 5, 8 & 10:

-Amendment to instructions re. pre-printing of forms by

-Industry

-Section 6:

-• Clarification that old/excessively large animals should not be sampled

-Section 7:

-Addition of Carpet shell clams and Pullet shell clams to the list of species in the table

-Removal of reference to NRL guidance re. volumes of

-shells required for submission.

-Section 8:

-Reference to blank Industry forms being provided by HMMH, where required

-Clarification on allowable/non-allowable pre-printing of submission forms

-Clarification that Industry samples should not be

-accepted if OS NGR provided is visibly not within the

-area's boundaries.

-Clarification on cable ties/bags provided by laboratories

-Addition of requirement to write date and time of

-collection of E.coli samples on label of boxes sent to

-Cefas (also in Section 9)

-Clarification that Coleman 6216/15 and Igloo Profile 16

-box are suitable for storage and transport for all types of

-Samples

-set storage conditions

-Section 9:

-update to Fera's address

-Addition of reference to emergency laboratory situations

-Section 10:

-Addition of possibility to pre-print some details on the

-Cefas sample submission form

-Addition of reference to situations when more than 1

-officer is involved in verification/handing over of Industry

-samples.

-Indate to distribution list for weakly sampling schedules

-Indate to contact details for S Panton

-List of abbreviations updated

-Appendix 2 added: example of details of RMP/RMZ details

-shown on FSS listing

-Protocol to be implemented from 04/01/2021
+Section 5: renamed "Collection of samples" (previously sampling method) Added reference to Appendix 2 Clarification of process if you cannot comply with the sampling location requirements.
+Sections 5, 8 & 10: Amendment to instructions re. pre-printing of forms by Industry Section 6: Clarification that old/excessively large animals should not be sampled Section 7: Addition of Carpet shell clams and Pullet shell clams to the list of species in the table Removal of reference to NRL guidance re. volumes of shells required for submission.
+Section 8: Reference to blank Industry forms being provided by HMMH, where required Clarification on allowable/non-allowable pre-printing of submission forms.
+Clarification that Industry samples should not be accepted if OS NGR provided is visibly not within the area's boundaries.
+Clarification on cable ties/bags provided by laboratories Addition of requirement to write date and time of collection of E.coli samples on label of boxes sent to Cefas (also in Section 9) Clarification that Coleman 6216/15 and Igloo Profile 16 box are suitable for storage and transport for all types of samples Clarification re. rejection of RZ/SC samples not meeting set storage conditions.
+Section 9: update to Fera's address Addition of reference to emergency laboratory situations Section 10: Addition of possibility to pre-print some details on the Cefas sample submission form Addition of reference to situations when more than 1 officer is involved in verification/handing over of Industry samples.
+Section 11: Update to distribution list for weekly sampling schedules Update to contact details for S. Panton List of abbreviations updated Appendix 2 added: example of details of RMP/RMZ details shown on FSS listing Protocol to be implemented from 04/01/2021 30/08/2024 Section 1: 7 Removed reference to FSS DVD